vitoplantamura/BugChecker/README.md

 * Support for Windows XP up to Windows 11, x86 and x64, and SMP kernels.
 Support for WOW64 processes on x64.
 * Integration of [QuickJSPP](https://github.com/c-smile/quickjspp), which is a port of [QuickJS](https://bellard.org/quickjs/) to MSVC++.
 Before calling QuickJS, BugChecker saves the FPU state (on x86) and switches to an expanded stack of 128KB.
+* Commands accept JS expressions.
+For example, "U rip+rax*4" and "U MyJsFn(rax+2)" are valid commands.
+Custom functions can be defined in the Script Window.
+CPU registers are declared as global scope variables automatically by BugChecker.
 * Support for PDB symbol files.
 PDB files can be specified manually or Symbol Loader can download them from a symbol server.
 * JavaScript code can call the following asynchronous functions: WriteReg, ReadMem, WriteMem.
 * Breakpoints can have a JS condition: if condition evaluates to 0, no "breakin" happens.
 This allows to set "Logpoints" and breakpoints that can change the flow of execution.